 Not many people realise that being in a toxic relationship can leave them with PTSD type symptoms, and often difficulties like anxiety, low self esteem and confusion can become a problem due to the relationship and being in regular contact with a toxic individual, even your parent.

 I also like to write and blog about this subject too.
-My most recent blog was about why toxic parents use the silent treatment, and I am writing a book on this subject too.
+My most recent blog was about why toxic parents use the silent treatment.
 Check out my blog on the silent treatment here.